jibanCat/hanji/README.md

 ## Tutorial List:

 1. [`Book -- Basic Usage.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/Book%20--%20Basic%20Usage.ipynb): The basic usage of `Book.py`.
 The way to scrape a book in Han-Ji and class methods to do further exploration.
-2. [`WenShuan -- How to Use and Sound Glosses Search.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenShuan%20--%20How%20to%20Use%20and%20Sound%20Glosses%20Search.ipynb): How to use WenShuan class and an exploration for sound glosses in WenShuan.
+2. [`WenXuan -- How to Use and Sound Glosses Search.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20How%20to%20Use%20and%20Sound%20Glosses%20Search.ipynb): How to use WenXuan class and an exploration for sound glosses in WenXuan.
-3. [`WenShuan -- What happens to the number of separate pieces (76X comparing to 528).ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenShuan%20--%20What%20happens%20to%20the%20number%20of%20separate%20pieces%20%2876X%20comparing%20to%20528%29.ipynb): A tutorial for counting the number of piece works in WenShuan.
+3. [`WenXuan -- What happens to the number of separate pieces (76X comparing to 528).ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20What%20happens%20to%20the%20number%20of%20separate%20pieces%20%2876X%20comparing%20to%20528%29.ipynb): A tutorial for counting the number of piece works in WenXuan.
-4. [`WenShuan -- Rare Char Identify Using Selenium.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20Rare%20Char%20Identify%20Using%20Selenium.ipynb): Identify the rare characters in WenShuan using rare chars search in sinica.
+4. [`WenXuan -- Rare Char Identify Using Selenium.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20Rare%20Char%20Identify%20Using%20Selenium.ipynb): Identify the rare characters in WenXuan using rare chars search in sinica.
 5. [`SongShu -- Place Names Export (Part 1).ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/SongShu%20--%20Place%20Names%20Export%20%28Part%201%29.ipynb): How to use Songshu class and simplest regex to match all place names in the SongShu class.
 6. [`SongShu -- Place Names Export (Part 2).ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/SongShu%20--%20Place%20Names%20Export%20%28Part%202%29.ipynb): Export place names to `csv`s and data viz the frequency of characters associated with place names.
+7. [`WenXuan -- Rare Char Replacement Function`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20Rare%20Char%20Replacement%20Function.ipynb): Updating rare chars in WenXuan with corresponding unicodes using Sinica Normalization API.